ISTE-VIT/Sixth-Sense/Camera_timer/README.md

 # Camera-Timer

-In this program we will be using some functions of Opencv library to open the webcam , write text on the the screen and capture the image by a single click .
+In this program we will be using some functions of Opencv library to open the webcam , write text on the the screen and capture the image by a single click.

 The Libraries we will be using are: -
 ---